pallets/quart/docs/dos_mitigations.rst

 results in backpressure on the server that leads to the response being written to memory rather than the connection.
 A poorly configured server would ignore the backpressure and exhaust its memory.
-(Note this requires a route that respondes with a lot of data, e.g. video streaming).
+(Note this requires a route that responds with a lot of data, e.g. video streaming).

 It is up to the ASGI server to guard against this attack.